-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Southern Methodist University and its subsidiaries as of May 31, 2020 and 2019, and the changes in their net assets and their cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Southern Methodist University and its subsidiaries as of May 31, 2021 and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.